samtaziaux/KiDS-Sam_master/docs/_build/html/_sources/halomodel/formalism.rst.txt

 ======================

 The *Halo Model* is the formalism resulting from the assumption that all galaxies reside in *haloes*: collasped, spherical dark matter structures characterized by a mass *M* at redshift :math:`z`.
+It is usually calculated in Fourier space for convenience, so that observables are calculated in terms of their power spectra.
+Here we describe the essential elements of the halo model formalism implemented in ``kids_ggl``.
+For more details please refer to `van Uitert et al. 2016
+<https://ui.adsabs.harvard.edu/abs/2016MNRAS.459.3251V/abstract>`_ and `Dvornik et al. 2017
+<https://ui.adsabs.harvard.edu/abs/2017MNRAS.468.3251D/abstract>`_.
+As much as possile, the notation in this page is consistent with
+that used in the default configuration file, which may create some inconsistencies with the notation in those references.

-The galaxy-matter power spectrum can then be separated into
-*within-halo* and *between-halo* contributions, commonly referred to as the *1-halo* and *2-halo* terms, respectively:
+The galaxy-matter power spectrum can then be separated into *within-halo* and *between-halo* contributions, commonly referred to as the *1-halo* and *2-halo* terms, respectively:

 .. math::